nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-2.md

 {{< / highlight >}}

 In this manner, we can kick off a variable number of tasks (depending on whether we're scraping content, users, or both).
-Now the actual scraping begins.
+Now, the actual scraping can begin.
+This will be covered in the next post.

 [0]: {{< ref "2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-1.md" >}}
 [1]: {{< ref "2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md" >}}